cbuchner1/CUDAManagedHeap/README.md

 Also note that my main test environment is using clang++-20 as the CUDA compiler.
 The CMakeLists.txt may require some modifications to work with other compilers

+## Current Problems

+The use_coalescing feature of the heap currently has problems as it makes the heap not recover all deallocated bytes, when queried with getAvailableBytes().
+Therefore I disabled it in the examples and unit tests.
+I will have to investigate this.

 ## Possible Future Improvements

 The host specific alloc and dealloc functions currently call into device kernels instead of providing a